 One of the first things to consider is the shape of your loft.
 Does it have some odd angles, sloping ceilings, etc.?
 These can create some charming spaces when included in the conversion design.
 However, they can also present problems, unless you have a good design to work with.
 A great design needs to consider the intended use of the space and then incorporate the features of the loft.

 It’s a good idea to hire a specialist builder who has experience with loft conversions.
 And an architect to review the drawings of your conversion plan is also a good idea.
-Adding in a builder and an architect do add on to the cost of the loft conversion, but consider this money well spent.
+Adding in a builder and an architect do add to the cost of the loft conversion but consider this money well spent.
 They’ll keep you from making some of the most common mistakes that can occur with a loft conversion project.

 In the end, with a great design that incorporates the quirky angles of the loft, you’ll have a wonderful, usable new space.
 Not only that, but your home’s value will also go up if the conversion is done right.